datnguyen305/RAG/README.md

 ## Project Structure

 ```
-rag-chatbot/
+.
 ├── app.py              # Streamlit application
-├── main.py            # CLI version of the chatbot
+├── main.py            # CLI application
-├── requirements.txt   # Project dependencies
+├── requirements.txt   # Python dependencies
-├── .env              # Environment variables (not in repo)
 ├── src/              # Source code
-│   ├── model/        # LLM models
+│   ├── document_store/
-│   ├── task/         # RAG tasks
+│   ├── task/
 │   └── ...
+├── config/           # Configuration files
 └── data/            # Document data
 ```

+## Development

+- The application uses PostgreSQL as a vector store
+- Documents are processed and stored in the vector database
+- Questions are answered using RAG pipeline with OpenAI

 ## Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch
-5. Open a Pull Request
+5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- LangChain for the RAG framework
-- Streamlit for the web interface
-- OpenAI for the language model